bigtoga/Examples/Cloud/Azure/App Services/App Service Environments/Console troubleshooting.md

-ASE's console is a debugger of sorts that can help you identify:
+ASE's console is a **very** limited debugger of sorts that can help you identify:
 - DNS issues
 - Virtual Network integration issues